Infinidat/infinisdk/doc/users.rst

 Setting Pool Owners
 ~~~~~~~~~~~~~~~~~~~

-To set a pool that will be administered by a user, simply call :func:`.Pool.set_owners`:
+To set a pool that will be administered by a user, simply call :meth:`.Pool.set_owners`:

 .. code-block:: python